-Students who miss more than one tenth (10%) of the class hours in a course will receive a grade reduction penalty equivalent to a 2% grade reduction for each additional hour of class missed.
+Students who miss more than one-tenth (10%) of the class hours in a course will receive a grade reduction penalty equivalent to a 2% grade reduction for each additional hour of class missed.
+Most classes are 3 credit hour classes which meet in two sessions of 75 minutes per week.
+Missing more than two of these 75-minute classes will result in a 3% grade reduction for each additional class session missed.
+Check the syllabus for details about specific classes.